Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Introduction

-However, dialogue alone is insufficient for effectively guiding students through challenges.
-Many students struggle with help-seeking and often fail to recognize when they need assistance \cite{aleven2003help,roll2014benefits}.
 Jurenka et al. (2024) \cite{jurenka2024towards} emphasize that pedagogical agents should ``see what the student sees,'' highlighting the need for agents that are aware of students' actions inside the learning environment.
-Previous research has shown that integrating collaborative discourse with learning environment activity logs can provide a more comprehensive understanding of student learning \cite{cohn2024towards,snyder2024analyzing,snyder2023using}.
+Previous research has shown that integrating collaborative discourse with learning environment activity logs can provide a more comprehensive understanding of student learning \cite{cohn2024towards,snyder2024analyzing,snyder2025using}.
 In this context, large language models (LLMs) offer a promising solution \cite{stamper2024enhancing}.

-While LLMs have been applied across various artificial intelligence in education (AIED) tasks like intelligent tutoring \cite{goslen2024llm,stamper2024enhancing} and formative assessment scoring \cite{cochran2023_AIED_improving,cochran2022improving,cohn2024chain}, they are prone to \textit{hallucinations} that lead to errors and undermine trust in educational systems \cite{huang2023survey,cohn2025cotal}.
-Fine-tuning can help reduce hallucinations \cite{kang2024unfamiliar}, but it typically requires substantial amounts of data and computing power \cite{cohn2025cotal} and may limit LLMs' ability to generalize beyond their training \cite{gekhman2024does}.
+While LLMs have been applied across various artificial intelligence in education (AIED) tasks like intelligent tutoring \cite{stamper2024enhancing} and formative assessment scoring \cite{cochran2023_AIED_improving,cochran2022improving,cohn2024chain}, they are prone to \textit{hallucinations} that lead to errors and undermine trust in educational systems \cite{cohn2025cotal}.
+Fine-tuning can help reduce hallucinations, but it typically requires substantial amounts of data and computational resources and may limit LLMs' ability to generalize beyond their training data \cite{gekhman2024does}.

 Recently, retrieval-augmented generation (RAG \cite{lewis2020retrieval}) has emerged as an effective alternative to fine-tuning, allowing LLM agents to dynamically access information from a knowledge base during inference without additional training \cite{yan2024vizchat}.
 Domain knowledge --- curated by humans --- is chunked, transformed into vector embeddings that capture semantic meaning \cite{yan2024vizchat}, and stored in a vector database (i.e., knowledge base).
-When a user inputs a query, it is embedded and matched to relevant knowledge base embeddings via semantic search then retrieved to facilitate personalized, context-aware LLM responses.
+When a user inputs a query, it is embedded and matched to relevant knowledge base embeddings via semantic search, then retrieved to facilitate personalized, context-aware LLM responses.